Part 2: Objects and Properties

 In the Basic - Time page, the Analysis Period defines the epoch and the start/stop times for your scenario.
 Animation properties control the animation cycle, step duration, and the intervals between refresh updates in the graphics windows.

-Throughout the various STK tutorials, you are instructed to browse to a properties page.
+Throughout the various STK tutorials, you are instructed to go to a properties page.
 Just click the specified page on the left.

 Basic Units